awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesStopping.md

 ## Force stop the instance<a name="force-stop-instance"></a>

 Force the instance to stop using either the console or the AWS CLI\.
+Certain instance states will make the console to grey-out the `stop` option\.
+In this case, please leverage AWS CLI to perform the force stop action\.
+In supported regions, you can also use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) that has AWS CLI pre-installed\.

 ------
 #### [ New console ]